arestrom/repg/README.md

 Storing connection credentials
 ------------------------------

-In order to use the functions in this package you **must** store your connection credenials: `host_name`, `username`, and `password` in your `.Renviron` file.
-To add these items to your `.Renviron` file you will first need to create, or locate, your '.Renviron' file.
+In order to use the functions in this package you **must** store your connection credenials: `host_name, username, and password` in your `.Renviron` file.
+To add these items to your `.Renviron` file you will first need to create, or locate, your `.Renviron` file.
 In your R console, enter:

 ``` r
 normalizePath("~/")
 ```

-The path to your '.Renviron' file will be displayed.
+The path to your `.Renviron` file will be displayed.
 Use RStudio to either create a new `.Renviron` file if it does not exist, or open the existing `.Renviron` file from the specified location.
 A full set of credentials to connect to PostgreSQL should look similar to:

     my_pg_host_aws=ec2-66-666-666-66.us-west-2.compute.amazonaws.com
     my_pg_username_aws=super_secret_user